FenixEdu/oddjet/README.md

 * Pass it the data required for the document.
 * Call the appropriate Template class methods to fill the template document's variable structures with the data and save the resulting document instance.

-In the following sections different aspects and components of ODDJET are explained, detailing all the necessary information to follow the steps above and use ODDJET efficiently.
-We'll begin by exploring the main API classes for ODDJET, the template class and the table data source classes, followed by the more important template document structures to use with ODDJET, also unveiling a bit of the internal workings of ODDJET and how they affect or are affected by these structures, and finish with some problems that may arise while using some template documents and how they can be fixed.
+From here on each section will focus on explaining aspects and components of ODDJET in detail, containing all the necessary information to follow the steps above and use ODDJET efficiently.
+We'll begin by exploring the main API classes for ODDJET, the template class and the table data source classes, followed by the more important template document structures to use with ODDJET, also unveiling a bit of the internal workings of ODDJET and how they affect or are affected by these structures, then we'll expose some problems that may arise while using some template documents (and how to solve them) and finally we explain how it is possible to be more aware of what is happening behind the scenes and to detect errors with more ease by activating the log.

 ### The Template Class